ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-FOR THE THREE MONTHS ENDED FEBRUARY 1, 2025 (UNAUDITED)
+FOR THE THREE AND SIX MONTHS ENDED MAY 3, 2025 (UNAUDITED)

 (all tabular amounts in thousands except per share amounts and percentages)